 What is Acupuncture?

-Acupuncture is a medical therapy developed over 2,000 years ago in Asia.
+Acupuncture is a comprehensive medical treatment system developed thousands of years ago in Asia, and has been continuously in use since then.
 Acupuncture stimulates specific points on the body using very thin, sterile, stainless steel needles.
-This process restores balance to the body, relieving symptoms and healing the underlying causes of illness, thus restoring health.
+This process restores balance to the body, relieving symptoms and healing the underlying causes of illness, restoring health and vitality.

 How does acupuncture work?